 *POST UPDATE!
 Since we’re getting a lot of great questions from nonprofits about navigating this new virtual landscape for their boards and teams, we wanted to open up the conversation even more, share best practices, and also encourage connecting with new organizations.
 A strong support system can make all the difference right now.

-To that end, we’re offering two free webinars — April 1st and April 2nd.
-CLICK HERE TO SIGN UP OR TO REQUEST THE RESOURCES VIA EMAIL!
+To that end, we offered two free webinars — on April 1st and April 2nd.
+In case you missed it, CLICK HERE to see the recording.*

 Is your board grappling with how to proceed in these uncertain times?
 Perhaps this is the first time you have considered meeting remotely?